 “What do you think, Subhuti?
-Does a bodhisattva create a serene and beautiful Buddha field?”
+Does a bodhisattva adorn a Buddha Field?”

 “No, World-Honored One.
 Why?
-To create a serene and beautiful Buddha field is not in fact to create a serene and beautiful Buddha field.
-That is why it is called creating a serene and beautiful Buddha field.”
+To adorn a Buddha Field is not in fact to adorn a Buddha Field.
+That is why it is called adorning a Buddha Field.”

-The Buddha said, “So, Subhuti, all the Bodhisattva Mahasattvas should give rise to a pure and clear intention in this spirit.
-When they give rise to this intention, they should not rely on forms, sounds, smells, tastes, tactile objects, or objects of mind.
+The Buddha said, “So, Subhuti, all the Bodhisattva Mahasattvas should give rise to a pure and clear mind in this spirit.
+When they give rise to this mind, they should not rely on form, sound, smell, taste, touch, or object of mind.
 They should give rise to an intention with their minds not dwelling anywhere.”

-“So, Subhuti, when a bodhisattva gives rise to the unequaled mind of awakening, he has to give up all ideas.
-He cannot rely on forms when he gives rise to that mind, nor on sounds, smells, tastes, tactile objects, or objects of mind.
-He can only give rise to the mind that is not caught in anything.
+“So, Subhuti, when bodhisattvas give rise to the unequaled mind of awakening, they should let go of all ideas.
+They should not rely on form when they give rise to that mind, nor on sound, smell, taste, touch, or object of mind.
+They should only give rise to the mind that is not dwelling anywhere.

 “The Tathagata has said that all notions are not notions and that all living beings are not living beings.
 Subhuti, the Tathagata is one who speaks of things as they are, speaks what is true, and speaks in accord with reality.
-He does not speak deceptively or to please people.
-Subhuti, if we say that the Tathagata has realized a teaching, that teaching is neither graspable nor deceptive.
+He does not speak falsely.
+He only speaks in this way.
+Subhuti, if we say that the Tathagata has realized a teaching, that teaching is neither true nor false.

-“Subhuti, a bodhisattva who still depends on notions to practice generosity is like someone walking in the dark.
-She will not see anything.
-But when a bodhisattva does not depend on notions to practice generosity, she is like someone with good eyesight walking under the bright light of the sun.
-She can see all shapes and colors.
+“Subhuti, bodhisattvas who still depend on notions to practice generosity are like someone walking in the dark.
+They do not see anything.
+But when bodhisattvas do not depend on any object of mind to practice generosity, they are like someone with good eyesight walking under the light of the sun.
+They can see all shapes and colors.

 “Subhuti, do not say that the Tathagata has the idea, ‘I will bring living beings to the shore of liberation.’
 Do not think that way, Subhuti.
 Why?
-In truth there is not one single being for the Tathagata to bring to the other shore.
+In truth there is no living being for the Tathagata to bring to the other shore.
 If the Tathagata were to think there was, he would be caught in the idea of a self, a person, a living being, or a life span.
-Subhuti, what the Tathagata calls a self essentially has no self in the way that ordinary persons think there is a self.
-Subhuti, the Tathagata does not regard anyone as an ordinary person.
-That is why he can call them ordinary persons.
+Subhuti, what the Tathagata calls a self essentially is not a self in the way that ordinary people say there is a self.
+Subhuti, the Tathagata does not consider those ordinary people as ordinary people.
+That is why he can call them ordinary people.

 “What do you think, Subhuti?
-Can someone meditate on the Tathagata by means of the thirty-two marks?”
+Can someone visualize the Tathagata by means of the thirty-two marks?”

 Subhuti said, “Yes, World-Honored One.
-We should use the thirty-two marks to meditate on the Tathagata.”
+We should use the thirty-two marks to visualize the Tathagata.”

-The Buddha said, “If you say that you can use the thirty-two marks to see the Tathagata, then the Cakravartin is also a Tathagata?”
+The Buddha said, “If you say that you can use the thirty-two marks to visualize the Tathagata, then is the Cakravartin also a Tathagata?”

 Subhuti said, “World-Honored One, I understand your teaching.
-One should not use the thirty-two marks to meditate on the Tathagata.”
+One should not use the thirty-two marks to visualize the Tathagata.”

 Then the World-Honored One spoke this verse: